-Final product and dissemination (corresponds primarily to Review Criteria 4 and 5)
+Final product and dissemination (corresponds primarily to review criteria 4 and 5)

 Describe the audience(s) you plan to reach and the intended results of the project.
 Explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.
 For book projects, indicate possible publishers.
 For article projects, indicate potential journals for publication.
 If the project has a website, provide the URL.
 For course revision projects, indicate your plans (if any) to expand the number of sections offered, replicate the course on other campuses, or otherwise disseminate the results more broadly.
-For research seminars, explain any outcomes that will result (e.g., course syllabi, primary source materials, digital resources).